Robots have been a part of industrial production since the

 A production line is usually controlled manually by a supervisor who is tasked with regulating things such as the speed of the robot or the direction in which it is moving.
 This is usually done by the use of buttons or a manual joystick.
-Configuration and reconfiguration of robots is easy, and so they can be reset to do many diverse tasks which in turn makes them really valuable to manufacturing companies that produce different products.
+Configuration and reconfiguration of robots are easy, and so they can be reset to do many diverse tasks which in turn makes them really valuable to manufacturing companies that produce different products.

 The business aspect

 Business-wise, robots have a higher Return On Investment (ROI) along the production line as they require minimal maintenance and low supervision compared to humans.
 This makes them the ideal investment for manufacturers who have to produce items in bulk because the cost of production automatically goes low.
 Faster production ensures speedy delivery of goods to customers and this attracts more traffic towards the business.
 This means that a business is more likely to experience increased customer growth after incorporating robots in their assembly lines.

 Reduction of waste

 Due to its accuracy, a robot reduces waste significantly on an automated production line thus boosting profits.
 When work on a production line is not done accurately, a lot of product ends up being wasted and this generally contributes to the outcome, and the profits either being maximum or average.
 Production lines that have incorporated automation also benefit from improved work quality and reliability, due to the accurate nature of robots that enables them to repeat a process over and over while still maintaining high standards of quality.

 Automation also reduces human footprint since robots save up floor space, and this helps in maximum utilization of the workspace.
 Because of this, companies can be able to reduce their rental costs.

 Challenges of production line automation

 For starters, the initial capital investment for robotic automation in a production line is huge and most businesses may find it expensive.
 Training of employees to adopt the new equipment may take time and can bare a financial toll on a company aiming to automate their production line using robots.